 Let them cheat?

 Schools need to set up the policy of an open-book exam, with challenging broad and open-ended questions.
 Here the students can either refer directly to the course material that they are studying, or they can use their own research and tracking skills from a wide variety of resources on the internet – to help them come up with a reasoned and balanced answer.
-Mike Farrell in his illuminating article: Want to stop cheating on online quizzes? …, gives some valuable advice when creating exams:
+Mike Farrell in his illuminating article: Want to stop cheating on online quizzes? …, gives some valuable advice when creating future-proof exams:

 • Draw specifically on course content/lectures.
 If the questions are too basic, non-specific and too general – the first thing students will do is to go to Wikipedia (or a similar website) and plagiarise the material that is there – without really thinking about the answer.
 Instead, ask them higher level questions that get them to analyze various arguments or scientific models; or get them to interpret the results shown in a diagram/chart, and come up with their own conclusion.